HsuChe/meditracker_pro_demo/README.md

 1. Add your frontend URL to the CORS configuration in `server.js`
 2. Ensure your frontend is making requests to the correct backend URL

+### API Connection Problems

+If your frontend can't connect to the backend API:

+1. Visit the `/debug` page to test API connections
+2. Check the browser console for specific error messages
+3. Verify that your environment variables are correctly set
+4. Ensure the backend service is running and accessible

 ## License